jieter/django-tables2/docs/pages/table-data.rst

 Populating a table with data
 ============================

 Tables can be created from a range of input data structures.
-If you've seen the tutorial you'll have seen a QuerySet being used, however any iterable that supports :func:`len` and contains items that expose key-based access to column values is fine.
+If you have seen the tutorial you will have seen a ``QuerySet`` being used, however any iterable that supports :func:`len` and contains items that exposes key-based access to column values is fine.